 Corrosion and abrasion stress don’t cause issues overnight.
 It takes time before you’ll start to see signs of a leak.
 Plumbing lines underground are in direct contact with the soil and the metals it contains.
 This can lead to galvanic corrosion or a damaged pipe caused by contact between two different metals.
 This kind of corrosion can eat a hole in your pipe and cause a single leak or multiple leaks.

 Pipes are not static underground.
-With regular use, they expand and contract depending on the temperature of the water.
-When pipes move, they rub against the concrete slab or rocks touching the water pipes under the slab.
+With regular use, they expand (hot water pipes) and contract (cold water pipes) depending on the temperature of the water.
+When pipes move, they rub against the concrete slab or rocks, touching the water pipes under the slab.
 Over time, small abrasions can lead to a leak.

 Improper Installation of Plumbing Pipes

 If your pipes were bent, dented, or kinked during construction, these damaged areas become weak.
 They are prone to pipe bursting when subjected to varying water pressure and the abrasive property of the surrounding ground.

 The choice of plumbing materials can be a contributing factor to slab leaks.
 Cast iron, galvanized steel, and copper pipes are common in older homes, and while these materials are durable, they are also prone to rust and clogging as they age.
 Newer homes now use plastic pipes such as PVC, CPVC, or PEX that are corrosion-resistant and easy to work with.

 Poor Water Quality